Last updated on 14 May 2021

 When the heart cannot pump blood to the body’s organs, the person loses consciousness and has no pulse.
 Minutes later, the victim may die if they do not receive treatment.

-Symptoms are immediate and include:
+Symptoms of cardiac arrest are immediate and include:

 - sudden collapse